-(1) A licensed dealer or licensed armourer must keep at the premises stated on the licence a weapons register.

-(2) A licensed dealer or licensed armourer must, for each transaction involving a weapon, enter immediately in the weapons register the particulars prescribed under a regulation.

-(3) A licensed dealer or licensed armourer must notify an authorised officer in the approved form of each transaction involving a weapon within 14 days after the transaction happens.
+- (1) A licensed dealer or licensed armourer must keep at the premises stated on the licence a weapons register. - Maximum penalty-20 penalty units or 6 months imprisonment. - (2) A licensed dealer or licensed armourer must, for each transaction involving a weapon, enter immediately in the weapons register the particulars prescribed by regulation. - Maximum penalty-20 penalty units or 6 months imprisonment. - (3) A licensed dealer or licensed armourer must notify an authorised officer in the approved form of each transaction involving a weapon within 14 days after the transaction happens. - Maximum penalty-20 penalty units or 6 months imprisonment. - (4) A licensed armourer must, for each modification of a firearm under section 70A, enter immediately in the weapons register the particulars prescribed by regulation. - Maximum penalty-20 penalty units or 6 months imprisonment. - (5) A licensed armourer must notify an authorised officer in the approved form of each modification of a firearm under section 70A within 14 days after the modification happens.

-(4) A person must not remove a part of the weapons register, unless the person has a reasonable excuse.

-- (5) Subsection (4) does not prevent the correction of the weapons register in a way specified under a regulation. - (6) In this section-
+- Maximum penalty-20 penalty units or 6 months imprisonment. - (6) A person must not remove a part of the weapons register, unless the person has a reasonable excuse. - Maximum penalty-20 penalty units or 6 months imprisonment. - (7) Subsection (6) does not prevent the correction of the weapons register in a way specified by regulation. - (8) In this section-